Dual Energy X-ray Absorptiometry (DXA)

 Dual energy X-ray absorptiometry (DXA)

+After the test.
 Generally, you can resume your usual activities immediately.
 The results of your test will be reviewed by a specially trained technologist and certified doctors.
 Your test results will be provided to your doctor, who will discuss the results with you.

+Other information.
 Retail stores sometimes sell a version of the DXA machine that measures bone mass in your forearm, or ultrasound of the heel.
-However, these readings do not reflect the bone loss in your hips and spine, where the most common debilitating fractures occur.
+However, these readings do not reflect the bone loss in your hips and spine, where the most common debilitating (disabling) fractures occur.
 Medicare covers bone density testing for many patients, as required in the Bone Mass Measurement Act of 1998.

-© Copyright 1995-2012 The Cleveland Clinic Foundation.
+© Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.